Where is Cedeq? How can I contact Cedeq?

 Why must the first line of my configuration file always be <000=><delay 25>?

 The Enterpad requires this first command to determine the initial and default reset speed of the transmission of your macro.
 Furthermore, when the <rdelay> command is used somewhere else in the configuration file, it resets the default speed, set on this first line.

 As a reference; if the number 25 was replaced by 400, the transmission speed would slow down to about 1 character per second.

-Please use the following form if you have a question about the Enterpad or if you require further clarification to the information provided.
-We will attempt to provide you with an answer within 8 working hours.
+Please use the following form if you have a question about the Enterpad that is not answered above, or if you require further clarification to the information provided.
+We will try to get back to you with an answer within 8 working hours.
 Thank you.